 No. Native multimodal is faster but less flexible.
 Pipeline systems let you control the LLM, customize the voice, and insert business logic between stages.
 Most production deployments in 2026 use pipelines because teams need that control.
 The 200-400ms latency difference is imperceptible in many conversational applications.

-Which S2S model has the best voice quality?
+Which speech-to-speech system has the best voice quality?

-Inworld TTS-1.5, used in the Inworld S2S pipeline, holds the #1 ranking on the Artificial Analysis Speech Arena (ELO 1,240, March 2026).
-ElevenLabs Eleven v3 ranks #2 (ELO 1,197).
-Native multimodal models like GPT-4o and Gemini rank outside the top 5, producing lower-fidelity voice output than dedicated TTS models.
+Inworld TTS 1.5 Max, used in the Inworld Realtime API pipeline, holds the #1 ranking on the Artificial Analysis Speech Arena (ELO 1,236).
+Native multimodal models like OpenAI Realtime and Gemini Live rank outside the top 5, producing lower-fidelity voice output than dedicated TTS models.

 Published by Inworld AI.
 Voice quality rankings from the Artificial Analysis Speech Arena (March 2026).
 Latency benchmarks from published documentation and production measurements.
 Pricing reflects published rates as of March 2026 and may change.